 Although good relations and mutual assistance were common between settlers and Aboriginal people, violence also almost always flared as a result of dispossession, the loss of food sources, the taking of Aboriginal women and children, assaults and shootings.
-The Appin massacre can be locally traced back to 1814, when three veteran soldiers shot and killed a Gandangara boy who was with a group taking maize from a field on Broughton's Lachlan Vale farm – one soldier was speared in return, died and was mutilated.
+The Appin massacre can be locally traced back to 1814.
+By March that year, Aboriginal warriors were spearing cattle and raiding farms along the Nepean from Bents Basin to Castlereagh.
+In early May three veteran soldiers shot and killed a Gandangara boy who was with a group taking maize from a farm on Mallaty Creek at Appin.One soldier was speared in return, died and was mutilated.
 A chain of revenge attacks and atrocities followed: settlers attacked a camp of sleeping people, killing and mutilating an Aboriginal woman, the wife of Bitugully, and three children, one of whom was a child of Yelloming – both Gandangara warriors.
 A stock keeper and his wife, and the children of another settler were killed at Bringelly in revenge.

 Macquarie intervened and visited the area himself, decided that Aboriginal payback justice had been satisfied and ordered both sides to desist from further attacks.
 But violence continued.
-The men who killed the Gandangara woman and children were speared by Gandangara warriors on Lachlan Vale.
+The men who killed the Gandangara woman and children were speared by Gandangara warriors on William Broughton's Lachlan Vale estate.
 In response, Macquarie ordered out the first official reprisal party of armed civilians and local Aboriginal guides.
 But after three weeks, this party returned empty-handed.

 [media]In response to these sophisticated and effective Gandangara attacks, Macquarie ordered a second much larger reprisal raid, this time staffed by military personnel.
 On 10 April 1816 he sent out three detachments of soldiers, each commanded by an officer, to comb the entire colony.
 Captain Schaw and his men went to the Hawkesbury, Lieutenant Dawe headed south to the Cowpastures and Captain Wallis trooped down to the furthest districts of Airds and Appin.
 Each detachment had both European and Aboriginal guides – Wallis had well-known white bushman John Warby and Aboriginal men Bundle and Budbury.
-They were ordered to track down, capture or kill all Aborigines, with no distinction between 'friendly' and 'hostile', although they also carried lists of particular men who were wanted as killers.
-Macquarie ordered the bodies of the slain hung up in the trees 'in order to strike the greater terror into the survivors'.
+They were ordered to track down, capture or kill all Aboriginal people, with no distinction between 'friendly' and 'hostile', although they also carried lists of particular men who were wanted as killers.
+Macquarie clearly specified that the Aboriginal people were to be 'called on, by your friendly Native Guides, to surrender themselves to you as Prisoners of War'.
+Only if they 'refuse to do so, and make the least show of resistance' were the soldiers to open fire on them.
+The bodies of the slain were to be hung up in the trees 'in order to strike the greater terror into the survivors'.
 Women and children were not excluded – any who were killed were to be buried 'where they fell'.

-Schaw's group failed to find, let alone kill, any Aboriginal people along the Hawkesbury, while at the Cowpastures, Dawe, led by Aboriginal 'chief' Tindale, was similarly unsuccessful – until a local stock keeper directed him to the Macarthur estate, where two warriors were killed and a boy was taken prisoner.
+Schaw's group failed to find, let alone kill, any Aboriginal people along the Hawkesbury,.
+At the Cowpastures, Dawe, led by Aboriginal 'chief' Tindale, was similarly unsuccessful – until a local stock keeper directed him to the Macarthur estate, where two warriors were killed and a boy was taken prisoner.
 The evidence strongly suggests that the Aboriginal guides were leading the parties away from camps, and on wild goose chases.